 From our experience, there are a few key points that cause the most problems.
-In this article we outline the essential parts to setting up your property management business to run it from wherever you are, to reduce your time, and help avoid risks.
+In this article, we outline the essential parts to setting up your property management business to run it from wherever you are, to reduce your time, and to help avoid risks.

-Filling vacancies and doing house showings are probably the most labour intensive part of owning a property.
+Filling vacancies and doing house showings are probably the most labor intensive part of owning a property.
 Which means it’s worth outsourcing this part to a leasing representative.

 You could use a property manager that you hire solely as a leasing representative.
 Or if you know someone that you trust and you know will do a good job you could save yourself a little bit of cash and hire them.